MauricinhoMorales/Zoneminder/README.md

 You will have to install the CuDNN runtime yourself based on your particular setup.

-#### Post install configuration and caveats
+#### Post install configuration

-- After successful installation, please refer to the [ZoneMinder](https://zoneminder.readthedocs.io/en/stable/), [Event Server and Machine Learning](https://zmeventnotification.readthedocs.io/en/latest/index.html) configuration guides from the authors of these components to set it up to your needs.
-Specifically, if you are using the Event Server and the machine learning hooks, you will need to customize `/etc/zm/zmeventnotification.ini` and `/etc/zm/objectconfig.ini`.
+- if you are using the Event Server and the machine learning hooks, you will need to customize `/etc/zm/zmeventnotification.ini` and `/etc/zm/objectconfig.ini`.

 - Note that by default, this docker build runs ZM on port 443 inside the docker container and maps it to port 8443 for the outside world.
 Therefore, if you are configuring `/etc/zm/objectconfig.ini` or `/etc/zm/zmeventnotification.ini` remember to use `https://localhost:443/<etc>` as the base URL.